appvia/terraform-aws-firewall-rules/README.md

 ![Github Actions](../../actions/workflows/terraform.yml/badge.svg)

-# Terraform <NAME>
+# Terraform AWS Firewall Rules

 ## Description

-Add a description of the module here
+This module is responsible for creating AWS Network Stateful Firewall Rules.
+Provided a given set of rule files in Suricata format, this module will parse and validate those rules, providing feedback on validation errors at plan and apply time.

 ## Usage